 There are so many other profound shifts in my spiritual awareness and the ways in which I am now able to lead a better life that the space here does not permit me to share.
 What I do know from having tested this in the laboratory of my own existence is this:

 Teachings alone are worthless where ending one’s seeking in permanent transformation and liberation is concerned.
 For that, one’s needs the kind of instruction that comes from imbibing the Grace transmitted by the Guru – by way of obeying the instruction of the Living Master.

 Otherwise, we’re just left holding the bag, just information, a dangling, disappearing ‘carrot,’ a fading promise of transformation that ends in cynicism, loss of Faith, loss of Humility and Reverence and the fading of our Longing.

 It is my experience that so much more awaits you in Sadguru Kedarji’s company.

-Deana Tareshawty performs her selfless service as Vice President of our public charity, The Bhakta School, in addition ti serving as a program leader and harmonium player.
+Rev. Deana Tareshawty is a Christian minister who performs her selfless service as Vice President of our public charity, The Bhakta School, in addition to serving as a program leader and harmonium player.
 She also serves on our Board of Directors.
-She holds a Bachelor of Arts in Communications and a double minor in Biology and Chemistry.
-She is a certified Soma Essential Healing practitioner and the owner of Inspired Life Healing.
+Additionally, she holds a Bachelor of Arts in Communications and a double minor in Biology and Chemistry.
+She is a certified Ecology of Well-Being practitioner and the owner of Inspired Wholeness.
 She is also a trained Reiki Master in Usui Reiki.